MTstateIntroStats/IntroStatActivitiesHybrid/_book/14-LN014-prob-RR.md

 \newpage

-Example:  An airline has noticed that 30\% of passengers pre-pay for checked bags at the time the ticket is purchased.
+Example for class discussion:  An airline has noticed that 30\% of passengers pre-pay for checked bags at the time the ticket is purchased.
 The no-show rate among customers that pre-pay for checked bags is 5\%, compared to 15\% among customers that do not pre-pay for checked bags.

 * Let event B = customer pre-pays for checked bag
 * Let event N = customer no shows